RESOURCES FOR THE PRESS AND FOR READERS CURIOUS TO GAIN MORE INSIGHT INTO THAT SUMMER IN PUGLIA

 My journey as a novelist has gone hand in hand with commitment to the value of the arts and humanities, as I feel strongly that they nourish us as individuals and societies: their economic impact may defy easy measurement, but that on everyone’s well-being and happiness is immense.

 I did an MA in Creative Writing at Goldsmiths (University of London), whose Faculty boasts superb authors.
 Their teaching, feedback and encouragement were invaluable.
-I learnt much from fellow-students, too; a few of us formed a highly supportive writing group which still meets regularly.
-My activity as a critic includes literary and opera reviews for the European Literature Network (and its magazine The Riveter), Seen And Heard International and the School of Advanced Study’s Talking Humanities.
-I’ve been involved since 2013 with First Story, a charity which transforms lives through writing.
-I’m also a director and trustee of the Hampstead Arts Festival of music and words, whose literary programme I curate.
-I’ve taught creative writing lectures and workshops for two universities, three London boroughs, St Paul’s Girls’ School and NAWE 2016 and 2018 (the annual conferences of the National Association of Writers in Education).
+I learnt much from fellow-students, too; a few of us formed a highly supportive writing group which still meets.
+I’ve reviewed for the European Literature Network (and its magazine The Riveter), Seen And Heard International, and the School of Advanced Study’s Talking Humanities.
+I also served as a trustee and literary director of the Hampstead Arts Festival of music and words.
+I’ve taught creative writing lectures and workshops for two British universities, three London boroughs, St Paul’s Girls’ School, and NAWE 2016 and 2018 (the annual conferences of the National Association of Writers in Education), as well as for the Literaturhaus Zentralschweiz in Switzerland.
+I also run creative-writing retreats.
 For a post specifically about the transition to writing as a second career, see here.

-My second novel, which I’m currently researching, will be set in Southern Italy in the late 1500s.
-It will explore the challenges facing women’s lives from an angle that I hope will cut through the centuries.
+My second novel is set in Southern Italy in the late 1500s.
+It has taken years of painstaking research, and explores the challenges facing women’s lives from an angle that I hope will cut through the centuries.